gmcirco/nij_survey/README.md

 Left a message at https://raleighnc.gov/government/services/community-survey to see about the price for survey and if they will post the 2020 data.

+Google post-code targeting surveys are $6 per completed, https://support.google.com/surveys/answer/2447244?hl=en for 2-10 questions.
+(This shut down apparently!)

+https://www.pollfish.com/pricing/survey-calculator/ is an alternative with geo filters (can filter to zipcode or radius).

 # General Questions

 All substantive questions pertaining to the Challenge must be submitted by June 2nd at 11:59pm to Community.Perceptions@usdoj.gov and all answers will be publicly posted on the Challenge website by June 16th.
 Questions of a technical nature (e.g., challenges uploading submissions) may be submitted anytime to Community.Perceptions@usdoj.gov and will be responded to as soon as possible.